 - Not available outside of the UK

-The ADX Firefight MK04 from Currys offers excellent value for money, offering a full set of 105 fully mechanical keys for less than £40.
+The £35 ADX Firefight Pro from Currys offers excellent value for money, offering a full set of 105 fully mechanical keys plus a wrist rest.
 The keyboard looks and feels better than the price would suggest, with effective RGB backlighting, handy function keys and surprisingly clean aesthetic.
 The keyboard is a little loud, like other mechanicals, but the increase in feedback and longevity makes this small concession entirely worthwhile.
 This is a sterling introduction to mechanical keyboards at a very reasonable price.

 For US buyers, consider the similar Redragon K551 (full-size) and K552 (compact) keyboards, which come with clicky MX Blue style switches.